 It specifies certain rights to both you and the landlord, such as your right to live in the home for the agreed term and your landlord's right to receive rent for letting the property.

-The tenant(s) must be an individual(s)
+The tenant(s) must be an individual(s) (not a business or entity)

 The property must be the main home of the occupant(s)